 Is firm massage always better?

 No. Firmer pressure is not always more useful.
-The right pressure should match your goals, comfort, health history, and tissue sensitivity.
-Your therapist can adjust pressure during the session.
+Pressure should match your goals, comfort, health history and sensitivity.
+Your therapist can adjust it during the session.

-How do I choose the right massage style?
+How do I choose the right massage appointment?

 When should massage be avoided?